kstenerud/concise-encoding/cte-specification.md

  * `6.411e9` = 6411000000
  * `6.411e-9` = 0.000000006411

 There is no technical maximum number of significant digits or exponent digits, but care should be taken to ensure that the receiving end will be able to store the value.
-64-bit ieee754 floating point values, for example, can represent values with up to 16 significant digits and an exponent range roughly equivalent to decimal -307 to +307.
+64-bit ieee754 floating point values, for example, can represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.

 #### Base-16 Notation

 Base-16 floating point numbers allow 100% accurate representation of ieee754 binary floating point values.
 They begin with `0x`, and the exponential portion is denoted by the lowercase character `p`.
 The exponential portion is a signed base-10 number representing the power-of-2 to multiply the significand by.
 The exponent's sign character can be omitted if it's positive.
 Values should be normalized.

- * `0xa.3fb8p+42` = a.3fb8 x 2 ^ 42
+ * `0xa.3fb8p+42` = a.3fb8 x 2⁴²
  * `0x1.0p0` = 1

 To maintain compatibility with [CBE](cbe-specification.md), base-16 floating point notation can only be used represent binary float values that are supported by CBE.
 A decoder must truncate binary float data that is too big to be represented in a CBE document, and inform the user about it.